marcymar/READMEgenerator/README.md

 This application was made using JavaScript, ES6+ and the npm Inquirer.

 ## Tests
-I testing this app several times before coming to the final version of it.
+I tested this app several times before coming to the final version of it.
 The testing process ensured I had an application I was happy with.

 # Questions
 You can find me [on Github](https://github.com/marcymar) under the username: marcymar.